 IEEPA Tariffs

 The International Emergency Economic Powers Act (IEEPA) was invoked by the Trump administration beginning in 2025 to impose broad tariffs on virtually all U.S. trading partners.
 These tariffs were struck down by the Supreme Court on February 20, and more than $175 Billion in importer refunds remain in dispute.
+While CBP builds a new CAPE refund system in ACE, the Trade waits to see if the DOJ will file an appeal.
+If such an appeal materializes, it could create issues for importers who did not filed early IEEPA refund lawsuits.

 HISTORY OF THE IEEPA TARIFFS